MapsPeople/docs/src/cms/index.md

 * **Solution**
   * A Solution is the topmost level of your data structure.
 It encompasses all of the Venues, Buildings and Locations that you need for your MapsIndoors implementation.
 It is possible to have more than one solution, but for the mast vajority of use-cases, you will just have one.
 * **Venues**
   * A Venue is the second level of data.
-A Venue might consist of only one Building, but it could also consist of several, for example, a university campus might be many Buildings, but it is all considered the same Venue.
-You can have multiple Venues in one solution, for example, a university might have multiple campuses spread over the city.
+You can have multiple Venues in one solution.
+For example, a large company might have multiple offices spread over the country.
 Each of these could be a Venue, but under the same solution.
+A Venue can consist of one or more Buildings.
+For example, a sports stadium might be many Buildings, but it is all considered the same Venue.
 * **Buildings**
   * A Building is a collection of Floors.
 Inside a Venue you can have one or more Buildings and an Outside area.
 Outside is categorized together with Buildings, because it is a part of what comprises a Venue.
 * **Floors**